 - Always secure equipment, stores and wastes to prevent foraging by wildlife and scattering by high winds.
 Unsecured items can also be a safety hazard.

-- Manage fuel and hazardous chemicals to prevent leaks or spillage.
-Use only fit for purpose containers, as detailed on the product safety data sheet and routinely inspect for damage or leaks.
-Follow all AAD approved SOPs when refuelling and handling fuel.
+- Manage fuel and hazardous liquids to prevent leaks or spillage.
+Store such liquids in air-tight containers and routinely inspect for damage or leaks.

-- Avoid refuelling or changing oil in windy conditions or in areas that might direct accidental spillage into sensitive areas e.g. lakes, vegetation, bird or seal colonies.
-Use funnels and a spill pad or drip tray and have spill equipment available.
+- Avoid refuelling or changing oil in windy conditions or in areas that might direct accidental spillage into sensitive areas (e.g. lakes, vegetation, wildlife colonies).
+Use funnels and a drip tray and have spill equipment available.

 - Do not interfere with any buildings, equipment, supplies, study sites or markers.